aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-smartart/manage-smartart/_index.md

 ---

 ## **Get Text from SmartArt**
-Now TextFrame method has been added to [SmartArtShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SmartArtShape) interface and [SmartArtShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SmartArtShape) class respectively.
+Now TextFrame method has been added to [SmartArtShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SmartArtShape) class and [SmartArtShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SmartArtShape) class respectively.
 This property allows you to get all text from [SmartArt](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SmartArt) if it has not only nodes text.
 The following sample code will help you to get text from SmartArt node.

 ```javascript
     var pres = new  aspose.slides.Presentation("Presentation.pptx");